 Behavioral Health Service Provider

-Behavioral Health Service (BHS) Provider: A facility, agency, institution, person, society, corporation, partnership, unincorporated association, group, or other legal entity that provides behavioral health services, such as mental health services, substance abuse/addiction treatment services, or a combination of such services, for adults, adolescents and children and presents itself to thepublic as a provider of behavioral health services.
+Behavioral Health Service (BHS) Provider: A facility, agency, institution, person, society, corporation, partnership, unincorporated association, group, or other legal entity that provides behavioral health services, such as mental health services, substance abuse/addiction treatment services, or a combination of such services, for adults, adolescents, and children, and presents itself to the public as a provider of behavioral health services.

-FNR applies to all BHS Providers adding CPST (Community Psychiatric Support and Treatment) and/or PSR (Psychosocial Rehabilitation).
+FNR applies to all BHS providers adding CPST (Community Psychiatric Support and Treatment) and/or PSR (Psychosocial Rehabilitation).

-• Adding an Off-site of CPST and/or PSR:
+• Adding an off-site of CPST and/or PSR:

 • If you want to add an off-site outside your service area and you do want to provide CPST and/or PSR, you do need to complete FNR.
 (This would require a new BHS application for a new license.)